praveenst13/COLOR-CONVERSION/README.md

 ## Algorithm:
 ### Step1:
 <br>
-mport cv2 library and upload the image or capture an image.
+import cv2 library and upload the image or capture an image.

 ### Step2:
 <br>